pavel-odintsov/fastnetmon/README.md

 Supported architecture:
 - x86_64
+- x86 (but there could be some troubles due to usage of 64 bit counters, please test and share experience)

 What is "flow" in FastNetMon terms?
 It's one or multiple udp, tcp, icmp connections with unique src IP, dst IP, src port, dst port and protocol.